Peatland: Carbon storage and methanogenesis

+Methanogens are strictly anaerobic organisms and produce methane from organic matter in anoxic conditions below the water table level, while some of that methane is oxidised by methanotrophs above the water table level.
+Therefore, changes in water table level influence the size of these methane production and consumption zones.
+Increased soil temperatures also contribute to increased seasonal methane flux.
+A study in Alaska found that methane may vary by as much as 300% seasonally with wetter and warmer soil conditions due to climate change.

-Mires are important reservoirs of climatic information to the past because they are sensitive to changes in the environment and can reveal levels of isotopes, pollutants, macrofossils, metals from the atmosphere, and pollen.
+Peatlands are important for studying past climate because they are sensitive to changes in the environment and can reveal levels of isotopes, pollutants, macrofossils, metals from the atmosphere and pollen.
 For example, carbon-14 dating can reveal the age of the peat.
-The dredging and destruction of a mire will release the carbon dioxide that could reveal irreplaceable information about the past climatic conditions.
-It is widely known that a plethora of microorganisms inhabit mires due to the regular supply of water and abundance of peat forming vegetation.
+The dredging and destruction of a peatland will release the carbon dioxide that could reveal irreplaceable information about the past climatic conditions.
+Many kinds of microorganisms inhabit peatlands, due to the regular supply of water and abundance of peat forming vegetation.
 These microorganisms include but are not limited to methanogens, algae, bacteria, zoobenthos, of which Sphagnum species are most abundant.

+Humic substances

-The peat in mires contain a substantial amount of organic matter, where humic acid dominates.
-Humic materials are able to store very large amounts of water, making them an essential component in the peat environment, contributing to an increased amount of carbon storage due to the resulting anaerobic condition.
-If the peatland is dried from long-term cultivation and agricultural use, it will lower the water table and the increased aeration will subsequently release carbon content.
+Peat contains substantial organic matter, where humic acid dominates.
+Humic materials can store substantial amounts of water, making them an essential component in the peat environment, contributing to increased carbon storage due to the resulting anaerobic condition.
+If the peatland is dried from long-term cultivation and agricultural use, it will lower the water table, and the increased aeration will release carbon.
 Upon extreme drying, the ecosystem can undergo a state shift, turning the mire into a barren land with lower biodiversity and richness.
-The formation of humic acid occurs during the biogeochemical degradation of vegetation debris, animal residue, and degraded segments.
+Humic acid formation occurs during the biogeochemical degradation of vegetation debris and animal residue.
 The loads of organic matter in the form of humic acid is a source of precursors of coal.
 Prematurely exposing the organic matter to the atmosphere promotes the conversion of organics to carbon dioxide to be released in the atmosphere.